Go to Bottom

 * * * * setting: other/CDN.

 (1987) (/Europe) Daniel Ceccaldi, Mel Martin, Matt Birman, Mathieu Carriere, Neil Munro, Graham Greene.....In the 1700s a bumbling, though noble-hearted, French Baron (Ceccaldi), a white man raised by Mohawks (Birman) and an English Lady (Martin) framed for her husband's murder, become caught in the middle of the war between France and England involving Canada.
 That rarest of all things, an old-fashioned swashbuckler!
 Well-paced and original with plenty of sword fights, romance, heroism, cliffhangers and a fine blending of comedy and thoughtful drama.
 A true delight.
 Ceccaldi steals the show.
 6 hours.
-Equally fun shown in either hour long or 2 hour segments. sc.
+Equally fun shown in either hour long or 2 hour segments.
+Three decades later the title would be used for another Canadian historical adventure series -- reviewed below. sc.
 Pat Ferns, adaptation Didier Decoin (story Pierre Nivolet, Jean-Claude Camredon). dir: Victor Vicas, Pierre Lary.

 * 1/2 setting: N.W.T./Ont.